elicheamshapiro/Schularick_Taylor_2012_Replication.jl/README.md

 Then, add all the packages needed to run the code.
 In Julia REPL, type "]" and "add StatFiles, FixedEffectModels, Plots, Test, DataFrames, GLM, StatsModels, StatsBase, ShiftedArrays, PanelDataTools, RegressionTables".

-Then, use backspace to come back to julia mode.
-Run 3_Code/Compile.jl to produce all the results.
-Tables will display in the console while figures will be saved in 4_Results folder.

-To produce the intermediate results for tables 1, 2 and figures 1,2, run all the files from 3_Code that are not functions: Baseline.jl, BKRbaseline.jl, Crosssection.jl, BKRcrosssection.jl, Crosssection_within.jl, PlusAcrossVillages.jl, BKRPlusAcrossVillages.jl.

 ---

 ## Inputs and outputs table